google/shoptimizer/docs/title-word-order-optimizer.md

 {
   "descriptionIncluded": [true/false],
   "productTypesIncluded": [true/false],
-  "optimizationLevel": ["standard/aggressive"]
+  "optimizationLevel": ["standard/aggressive"],
+  "keywordsPosition": ["front/back"]
 }

 ### Match and Move High-Performing Words Not Only in the Product Title, but also Description and ProductTypes attributes

 This feature utilizes the "descriptionIncluded" and "productTypesIncluded" flags in the “title_word_order_options.json” config file that enables whether to also check for high-performing words from not only the product title, but also the product description and productTypes array.
-If the configuration is enabled (i.e. the value is set to "true"), high-performing words found in the corresponding fields will also be moved to the front of the title.
+If the configuration is enabled (i.e. the value is set to "true"), high-performing words found in the corresponding fields will also be moved to the front / back of the title.

 ### Configure "aggressivity" of the GPC matching